-CAPE YORK TRACK, FNQLD
+CAPE YORK TRACK, FAR NORTH QUEENSLAND

 Also known as the Old Telegraph Track, the Cape York Track takes you through the tropical tip of Australia.
 Starting in Cooktown, you’ll travel around 850km through this stunning part of our country.
 This track is seriously challenging and should only be attempted by experienced 4WD-ers equipped with appropriate tyres, 4WD gear and planning.
 You’ll navigate river crossings with steep exits, see waterfalls, discover Aboriginal artwork, enjoy the scenery at Lakefield National Park, Thursday Island and out to the Torres Strait.
 It takes around 25 days to complete this off-road track, which can be quicker or slower depending on river crossings and the time you choose to camp in one place, so you’ll need to prepare well and consider the weather.
-The best time of year to drive the track is between May and October, outside of the wet season when river crossings can become dangerous and even impossible.
+The best time of year to drive the track is between May and October, outside of the wet season, when river crossings can become dangerous and even impossible.
 Also, watch out for crocs!

 THE BIRDSVILLE TRACK, SA/QLD